Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Common-Layer-overview-and-context-english.rst

 .. comment Line count computed with: wc -l $(find . -name '*.?rl')`

-As a consequence, for the Ceylan project, the first level of the software stack we use relies on this ``Common`` layer, also known as the ``Ceylan Common Erlang layer``.
+As a consequence, for the Ceylan project, the first level of the software stack we use relies on this ``Common`` layer - whose official, more specific name is the ``Ceylan-Myriad`` layer.